-It should be noted that the information provided in the Prisoner Census relates to persons in prison at a point in time (30 June 2013), and does not represent the flow of prisoners during the year.
-The majority of prisoners in the Prisoner Census were serving long-term sentences for serious offences, whereas the flow of offenders in and out of prisons consists primarily of persons serving short sentences for lesser offences.
+It should be noted that the information provided in the Prisoner Census relates to persons in prison at a point in time (30 June 2014), and does not represent the flow of prisoners during the year.
+For details of further implications with regards to sentence length and time spent on remand, see Explanatory Notes, paragraphs 42 and 45.
 Complementary information about Australian prisoners is available in the Australian Bureau of Statistics (ABS) quarterly publication, Corrective Services, Australia (cat. no. 4512.0).

 The Explanatory Notes provide detailed information on the data sources, definitions, counting rules and other technical matters associated with this publication.